 Species Status Habitat Occurrence in the Project Site Vernal pool fairy shrimp (Branchinecta lynchi) FT Occurs in vernal pools of California.
 Absent.
-Suitable habitat in the form of vernal pools is absent from the Project Site and Gen-Tie corridor.
+Suitable habitat in the form of vernal pools is absent from the Project Site and Access Corridor.
 Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) FT Lives in mature elderberry shrubs of California's Central Valley and Sierra Foothills.
 Absent.
-Suitable habitat in the form of elderberry shrubs is absent from the Project Site.
+Suitable habitat in the form of elderberry shrubs is absent from the Project Site and Access Corridor.
 California tiger salamander (Ambystoma californiense) FT, CT Breeds in vernal pools and stock ponds of central California; adults aestivate in grassland habitats adjacent to the breeding sites.
 Absent.
 No historic or current records of this species are known within the region.
 Intensively cultivated lands provide unsuitable habitat for this species.
-Giant garter snake (Thamnophis gigas) FT, CT Habitat requirements consist of (1) adequate water during the snake's active season (early-spring through mid-fall) to provide food and cover; (2) emergent, herbaceous wetland vegetation, such as cattails and bulrushes, for escape cover and foraging habitat during the active season; (3) grassy banks and openings in waterside vegetation for basking; and (4) higher elevation uplands for cover and Unlikely.
+Giant garter snake (Thamnophis gigas) FT, CT Habitat requirements consist of (1) adequate water during the snake's active season (early-spring through mid-fall) to provide food and cover; (2) emergent, herbaceous wetland vegetation, such as cattails and bulrushes, for escape cover and foraging habitat during the active season; (3) grassy banks and openings in waterside vegetation for basking; and (4) higher elevation uplands for cover and refuge from flood waters during the snake's dormant season in the winter.
+Unlikely.
 Marginal breeding and overwintering habitat is available along the irrigation canals within the Project Site.
-However, the nearest recorded observation is more than 3 miles from the site (CNDDB 2018).
+The nearest recorded observation is more than 3 miles from the site (CNDDB 2019).